 5. Don’t be afraid to ask your hotel for a better rate

 There can be a bit of a ‘cheap’ stigma attached to asking for a discount, but it’s definitely worth doing.
 Contact the hotel directly and ask them for a better rate, especially if you’re booking more than one room.
 This also works if it’s for a special occasion like a birthday celebration, anniversary or honeymoon.

 6. Enjoy luxury digs

-If you can’t afford to stay in a luxury hotel the hotel time, but really want to experience it, start in basic accommodation and ‘step up’ every few days.
-Maybe you can start at a a 3 star hotel for a few nights, followed by a 4 star hotel and finish it off with a couple of nights in luxury 5 star accommodation.
+If you can’t afford to stay in a luxury hotel the whole time, but really want to experience it, start in basic accommodation and ‘step up’ every few days.
+Maybe you can start at a 3-star hotel for a few nights, followed by a 4-star hotel and finish it off with a couple of nights in luxury 5-star accommodation.
 This little trick works especially well on your first night in a new city, when you’re really jet lagged and would happily curl up to sleep in a dog kennel.

 7. Find a place with breakfast included

 It doesn’t always work out cheaper, so make sure you do your research and compare room prices before booking.
 Having breakfast included can save you money though, especially if you usually tend to order a big stack of pancakes and a massive coffee from a café every day.